 Well, listen, I think you might can answer my question that I've had for a long time.

-Uh Susan Rice uses that visa warrant as an excuse and a cover.
+Susan Rice uses that VISA warrant as an excuse and a cover.

-How many people is a visor warrant like I don't know, a chain letter or a virus where you know they listen to uh General Flynn and then everybody he talked to and then everybody those people talk to.
+How many people, is a VISA warrant like, I don't know, a chain letter or a virus where, you know, they listen to General Flynn and then everybody he talked to and then everybody those people talked to?

-And but it's supposed to be minimized, so you don't start disclosing American conversation that goes into the whole unmasking.
+But it's supposed to be minimized so you don't start disclosing American conversation that goes into the whole unmasking.

-No one knows, except the intelligence community themselves, and they haven't leaked yet the numbers, although they said at one point it was like eighteen hundred of them at one point.
+And they haven't leaked yet the numbers, although they said at one point it was like 1,800 of them at one point.

 I know that can't possibly be correct, by the way.

-There's no way they could I'd be shocked if there were that many Pfizer warrants issued.
+There's no way that I'd be shocked if there were that many FISA warrants issued.

 But here's the problem.